Chapter 9. Application of the Power Law and SRET Models to Bitcoin Market Cap

 9.4 Examination of Bitcoin Market Cap by the Power Law Model

 The Power Law model is applied to Bitcoin market cap data in Figures 9.3, 9.5, 9.7 and 9.9 for time offsets of 0, 560, 1000 and 2000 days.
-Fig 9.3 is the “standard Power Law model” (0-day offset).
-The 560 day Power Law time offset (1.5 years) is the value employed in the version of the Power Law frequently presented on Twitter (X.com).
+Fig 9.3 is the Power Law model wot 0 day offset.
+A Power Law time offset of 560 days (1.5 years) is the value employed in the version of the Power Law frequently presented on Twitter (X.com).
 (Reference: Giovanni Santostasi, “The Bitcoin Power Law Theory”, Medium.com, 20May2024).

 The 2000 day (5.5 year) time offset was the value determined in Chapter 8 to eliminate model discontinuity between Periods 1 and 2 for the Power Law modeling of Bitcoin network size adoption.
 The time offset of 1000 days was added to better illustrate model behavior between time offsets of 560 and 2000 days.